amonraknight/flowchart-executor/README.md

 ### Start Server

-Please be sure that the DB and MQ are in service before starting the server.
+Please be sure that the DB and Redis are in service before starting the server.

 1. It is recommended to develop and test this project in Idea.
 Open project folder "aiflowchartserver", in the run configuration, add "manage.py" as the script and add "runserver 8100" as the parameter.